 How do you improve MQL to SQL conversion?

-Three levers: tighten MQL criteria so only genuinely qualified leads pass through, improve speed-to-lead so sales contacts MQLs while intent is fresh, and align on a shared definition of 'qualified' through a formal SLA between marketing and sales.
+Three levers: tighten MQL criteria so only qualified leads pass through, improve speed-to-lead so sales contacts MQLs while intent is fresh, and align on a shared definition of 'qualified' through a formal SLA between marketing and sales.
 Most conversion problems are definition problems.

 What MQL to SQL conversion benchmarks exist by industry?